 Trees flower in February and April in the ranges they are found, such as Sri Lanka and peninsular India.
 Fruits are ready from May through July.
 The flavor of the fruit is said to be quite tart with sweet notes towards the end.
 Some plants produce a more acidic fruit while others have sweeter fleshed wampis.

 The Chinese described the fruits as sour jujubee or white chicken heart among other designations.
 There were once eight varieties commonly grown in Asia but today only a few are commercially available.

 Wampi Plant Care

 Interestingly, wampis are easy to grow from seed, which germinates in days.
 A more common method is grafting.

 The Indian swamp plant doesn’t fare well in regions that are too dry and where temperatures may fall below 20 degrees Fahrenheit (-6 C.).

 These trees are tolerant of a wide range of soils but prefer rich loam.
 Soil should be fertile and well-draining and supplemental water needs to be given in hot periods.
 The trees tend to need magnesium and zinc when grown in limestone soils.

-Most wampi plant care encompasses, watering and annual fertilizing.
+Most wampi plant care encompasses watering and annual fertilizing.
 Pruning is necessary only to remove dead wood or increase sunlight to ripen fruit.
 Trees need some training when young to establish a good scaffold and keep fruiting branches easy to reach.

-Wampi trees make a one of a kind addition to the edible tropical to sub-tropical garden.
+Wampi trees make a one of a kind addition to the edible tropical to the sub-tropical garden.
 They certainly are worth growing, for fun and food.